hknd23/DeepLearningCausal/README.md

                meta.learner.type = "S.Learner",
                SL.learners = SLlearners)
 ```
-Once the model finishes, the CATEs are stored in the element `slearner_en$CATEs` and can be extracted for visualization using `ggplot2`:
+Once the model finishes, the CATEs are stored in the element `slearner_en$CATEs` and can be extracted for visualization using `plot()`:

 ![](tutorial_files/figure-gfm/visualst-1.png)<!-- -->
 ![](tutorial_files/figure-gfm/visualst-2.png)<!-- -->